+General Mills is committed to developing and delivering brands that consumers trust and value.
 We strive to be competitively superior in the view of our consumers in both quality and value.
-We use key indicators, such as daily, monthly and quarterly quality scorecards and reports, to provide timely and relevant information on our performance, and have put in place mechanisms to provide alerts when enhancements are needed.
+We use key indicators - such as daily, monthly and quarterly quality scorecards and reports - to provide timely and relevant information on our performance, and have put in place mechanisms to provide alerts when enhancements are needed.

+We closely monitor consumer comments, complaints and suggestions to stay abreast of consumer trends and sentiments.
 All General Mills packages display a toll-free number or other contact information that consumers can use to submit questions, compliments or complaints.
 Our Consumer Services group fields 1.2 million contacts per year via mail, toll-free lines, e-mail and the Internet.

-We monitor consumer comments, complaints and suggestions to stay abreast of consumer trends and sentiments.
 Benchmarking studies, industry roundtables and supplier meetings provide additional avenues to learn new ideas and approaches, and to further enhance the quality of our products.